-These are the same materials that your students can download from our web site.
-But you don't have to download them because we've put them on the Instructor's CD.
+These are the same materials that your students can download from our website.
+But you don't have to download them because we've included them with the other instructor's materials.
 This makes it easy for you to demonstrate and review the book applications and exercise solutions.

-Although we recommend that your students use SQL Server 2012 Express LocalDB as they do the exercises for section 4, you may already have another edition of SQL Server 2012 installed on a server at your company or school or on the computers in a lab.
+Although we recommend that your students use SQL Server Express LocalDB as they do the exercises for section 3 and chapter 24, you may already have another edition of SQL Server installed on a server at your company or school or on the computers in a lab.
 In that case, you can use the batch and sql files we provide to create the MMABooks database.
 For more information, please see figure A-3 in appendix A.